 Instead of a substantial atmosphere, Mercury possesses an ultra-thin "exosphere" made up of atoms blasted off its surface by solar radiation, the solar wind and micrometeoroid impacts.
 These quickly escape into space, forming a tail of particles.

-Mercury speeds around the sun every 88 Earth days, traveling through space at nearly 112,000 miles per hour (180,000 kilometers per hour), faster than any other planet.
-Its oval-shaped orbit is highly elliptical, taking Mercury as close as 29 million miles (47 million kilometers) and as far as 43 million miles (70 million kilometers) from the sun.
+Mercury speeds around the sun every 88 Earth days, traveling through space at nearly 112,000 mph (180,000 kph), faster than any other planet.
+Its oval-shaped orbit is highly elliptical, taking Mercury as close as 29 million miles (47 million km) and as far as 43 million miles (70 million km) from the sun.
 If one could stand on Mercury when it is nearest to the sun, it would appear more than three times as large as it does when viewed from Earth.

 Oddly, due to Mercury's highly elliptical orbit and the 59 Earth days or so it takes to rotate on its axis, when on the scorching surface of the planet, the sun appears to rise briefly, set, and rise again before it travels westward across the sky.
 At sunset, the sun appears to set, rise again briefly, and then set again.

-No atmosphere: Mercury possesses an exosphere containing 42 percent oxygen, 29 percent sodium, 22 percent hydrogen, 6 percent helium, 0.5 percent potassium, with possible trace amounts of argon, carbon dioxide, water, nitrogen, xenon, krypton, neon.
-[Inside Planet Mercury (Infographic)]
+No atmosphere: Mercury possesses an exosphere containing 42 percent oxygen, 29 percent sodium, 22 percent hydrogen, 6 percent helium, 0.5 percent potassium, with possible trace amounts of argon, carbon dioxide, water, nitrogen, xenon, krypton and neon.

 Roughly 1 percent the strength of Earth's.